eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 Once the `CSC` is issued it will be transferred to the Data Provider Premises using the EDC Push Notification.
 This credential will be placed in a "Verifiable Presentation" aspect called `Attribute Verification Record` that contains the list of verifiable credentials, and it is issued by the Data Provider.

 The **Data Consumer** once both aspects are retrieved will be able to verify the specific attributes by hashing the original "Digital Product Pass" and comparing the certified attribute hashes.
-Additionally, the `CSC` signature will be verified against the wallet from the Data Auditor and the overall signature in the `AMR` will be verified against the wallet of the data provider.
+Additionally, the `CSC` signature will be verified against the wallet from the Data Auditor and the overall signature in the `ACR` will be verified against the wallet of the data provider.

 If all signature are verified then the data consumer will know that the data certification is still valid and the attributes certified can be trusted!